 WDC has recently been visiting schools in South Wales helping children learn about whales and dolphins and their ocean homes.
 Do whales have belly buttons?
 Can dolphins talk to whales?
 Do they get stung when they eat jellyfish?
 Can a dolphin die if it eats a balloon or bag?
 Can a baby dolphin drown if it gets tired?

 Life can be rough at this time of year as an adult male dolphin - territories and females to defend, disputes to settle and also keeping some of the young upstart "lads" firmly in their place...it's all go.

-I have the pleasure of introducing a guest blog by Kame-Kujira-Neko, a Japanese whale and dolphin advocate and author.
-Kame regularly blogs about whaling and dolphin hunting, mainly in Japanese.
-His novel “Whales Ocean” was published in Japan in 1995.
+I have the pleasure of introducing another guest blog by Japanese whale and dolphin advocate Kame-Kujira-Neko.
+Kame is the author of the novel “Whales Ocean” and he regularly blogs about whaling and dolphin hunting, mainly in Japanese.